michaelcale/books/books/go/0260-time-date/030-strftime.md

 |%X|Locale’s appropriate time representation.|07:06:05|
 |%%|A literal '%' character.|%|

-You can also use http://www.strfti.me/ service to help you build `strfrtime` formatting strings.
+You can also use http://www.strfti.me/ service to help you build `strftime` formatting strings.